decentraland/gltf-validator-ts/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in the Enhanced GLTF Validator, please report it privately to help us address it before public disclosure.
+If you discover a security vulnerability in GLTF Validator (TypeScript), please report it privately to help us address it before public disclosure.

 ### How to Report